djdjalpha11/mengerSponge/README.md

 # mengerSponge
-3D fractal using Java and openGL
+3D fractal using Java, JOML and openGL